Status: 501(c)3 tax-exempt, nonprofit organization

 - Men4MAAV initiative engaging boys and men as allies and leaders.

-- Community Mentoring Program matching caring adults with middle school youth at risk.
+- Peer Mentoring Program matching trained high school students with middle school youth.

 - “Healthy Relationships” Program for all 8th graders in the Melrose Public Schools.